Appar: Conversion to Jainism and return to Shaivism

 Unlike his sister, Appar turned to Jainism.
 He left home, joined a Jain monastery, where he was renamed Dharmasena (Tarumacenar).
 He studied Jainism and years later became the head of the Jain monastery in Tiruppatirippuliyur.
 After a while, afflicted by a painful stomach illness, Dharmasena returned home.
 His sister gave him Tiruniru (sacred ash) and taught him the five syllable mantra "namaccivaya" (Namah Shivaya).
+According to the account, Tirunavukkarasar became convinced of the superiority of Shaivism after recovering from his illness, which he attributed to Shiva.
 Then they went together to a Shiva temple in Atikai, where he spontaneously composed his first hymn of Tevaram.
 As he sang the second verse, he was miraculously cured of his stomach illness.
 Thereafter, he came to be known as Navukkaracar (from Skt: Vagisa, "king of speech") or more popularly just Appar.
 He thus left Jainism and become a devout Shaiva.

 Appar's hymns are intimately devotional to Shiva, but occasionally include verses where he repents the Jain period of his life.
 In Tevaram hymn IV.39 and others, he criticizes the Jain monastic practice of not brushing teeth, the lack of body hygiene, their barbaric ascetic practices, the doctrine of pallurai (anekantavada) as self-contradictory relativism, the hypocrisy of running away from the world and work yet begging for food in that same world, and others.